quattor/quattor.github.com/_posts/2014-03-24-spma-yum-migration.md

     ```bash
     rpm -e --nodeps libganglia-3_1_0
     ```
-1. Install new `ncm-spma` dependencies from EPEL
+1. Install new `ncm-spma` dependencies from EPEL (an alternative to this step is to add the EPEL and Quattor repositories in the YUM configuration and use `yum` rather than `rpm` in next step)

     ```bash
     # SL5